ShawonAshraf/request-optim/README.md

 > ```

 > [!CAUTION]
-> UV doesn't have support to install venvs at custom locations so
+> UV doesn't support installing venvs at custom locations so
 > if you run the devcontainer after creating a local env, they'll conflict
 > due to both venvs trying to exist in the same place.
 Poetry has a better solution
 > but this project uses uv so anyways.